Mold Removal In Charlotte, North Carolina

 Charlotte, North Carolina Crawl Space Mold Removal

 Charlotte, North Carolina is the most populous city in the entire state.
 Between 2004 and 2014, Charlotte was the fastest growing metropolitan area in the entire United States with 888,000 new residents.
-Among Charlotte’s many notable attractions, some of the most popular include the Carolina Panthers (NFL), the Charlotte Hornets (NBA), the NASCAR All-Star Race, and the U.S. National Whitewater Center.
+Among Charlotte’s many notable attractions include the Carolina Panthers (NFL), the Charlotte Hornets (NBA), the NASCAR All-Star Race, and the U.S. National Whitewater Center.
 All of this makes for a very popular place to live.
-One problem residents still face is mold.
-Should your home or crawl space fall victim to leaks and mold our experts can help with your mold removal needs in Charlotte, North Carolina.
+One problem that residents of the Charlotte, NC area face is mold.
+If your home or crawl space falls victim to leaks and mold, our experts can help with your mold removal needs in Charlotte, North Carolina.

 Mold Removal From Wood

-The first step in any mold cleaning process is of course wearing the right protection and prepping the area.
-Gloves, a mask and other protective gear are a must.
+The first step in any mold cleaning process, is of course, to wear the right protection and to prep the work area accordingly.
+Gloves, a mask, and other protective gear are a must.

-Using mold killing liquids, scrub the affected area thoroughly until all mold spores are off the wood.
-After scrubbing you will most likely be left with 2 problems.
-1) the mold spores now in the air and 2) mold stains on the wood.
+Using mold killing liquids, scrub the affected area thoroughly until all mold spores are removed from the wood.
+After scrubbing, you will most likely be left with two problems: 1) the mold spores will now disperse into the air and 2) mold stains will permeate on the wood.

-If the moisture problem that originally caused the mold is fixed the mold stains themselves have a very low chance of regrowth.
+Once the moisture problem that originally caused the mold is fixed, the mold stains themselves have a very low chance of regrowth.
 You have a couple options here to help remove the stain.
-If the mold stain doesn’t run deep into the wood you can most likely use sand paper to remove the stain.
-In some instances your best option will be to stain the wood.
+1.)
+If the mold stain doesn’t run deep into the wood, you can most likely use sand paper to remove the stain.
+In some instances your best option, 2.) will be to stain the wood.

-Causes of Mold in Crawlspaces and Basements And The Removal
+Causes of Mold in Crawlspaces and Basements & The Removal Process

-After a few decades a home’s concrete foundationwill age and eventually crack.
-This allows for water penetration into the home and the germination of mold can begin.
+After a few decades, a home’s concrete foundation will age and eventually crack.
+This allows for water penetration into the home.
+Once this occurs, the germination of mold will start.

-The Fix: A crack in foundation is a serious problem with the only solution being, exposing the crack by opening up the walls if necessary and having it sealed and filled by a mold remediation professional.
+The Fix: A crack in foundation is a serious problem.
+The Fresh Air Technologies team will expose the crack by opening up the walls if necessary and having it sealed and filled.

-Basements and crawlspaces often have cold walls, especially true in the winter.
+Basements and crawlspaces often have cold walls, especially in the winter.
 The combination of the cold wall and the heated indoor air can result in condensation and mold growth.
-Similar to a cold glass of water in the summer condensation will start forming on the warmer and dryer sides.
+Similar to a cold glass of water in the summer, condensation will start forming on the warmer and dryer sides.

-The Fix: This type of mold happens primarily on exposed concrete walls or painted concrete walls.
-This doesn’t require any demo of drywall which saves a lot of time and money.
-Two cleaning agents will be used here.
-The first being a mold killing solution like Concrobium Mold Control.
-The second being a cleaner designed to remove any stains the mold caused.
+The Fix: This type of mold happens primarily on exposed or painted concrete walls.
+This doesn’t require any demo of drywall – which saves a lot of time and money.
+Two cleaning agents will be used here, the first being a mold killing solution like Concrobium Mold Control.
+The second is a cleaner designed to remove any stains the mold caused.
 Clorox Cleanup works great for this.

-The leading cause of flooded basements is sump pump failure.
-Something you might have encountered yourself a few times.
-It could be an old pump that stops working or a power outage in a storm, a dysfunctional sump pump can cost you tens of thousands of dollars in water damage.
-If if taken care of immediately some leftover can seep into walls and hard to reach spots allowing for a starting point for mold growth.
+The leading cause of flooded basements is sump pump failure, which is something you might have encountered yourself a few times.
+Sump pump failure and flooding can happen when an old pump stops working or when a power outage occurs during a storm.
+In any case, a malfunctioning sump pump can cost you tens of thousands of dollars in water damage.
+If this isn’t taken care of immediately, some leftover water can seep into walls and hard-to-reach spots, allowing for mold growth and water damage.

-The Fix: If you were able to contact a professional water damage company within 24 hours of the initial flooding then they should’ve been able to rapidly dry the space before any mold could grow.
-If it’s been longer than that then you are most likely looking at wet drywall.
+The Fix: Contact a professional water damage company within 24 hours of the initial flooding.
+Your water damage experts will be able to rapidly dry the space before any mold can grow.
+Any longer than 24 hours, and you are most likely looking at wet drywall.
 This fix requires cutting out a lot of drywall and a timely rebuilding process.

 Mold issues in crawl spaces are caused by high humidity and moisture.
-The soil from the earth already provides the moisture so for homes that have a dirt floor or poor vapor barriers that leave their home exposed to the earth are ripe spaces for mold breeding.
+The soil from the earth already provides the moisture.
+Consequently, homes with a dirt floor or poor vapor barriers are ripe spaces for mold breeding.

-The Fix: Eliminating mold in a crawlspace doesn’t require any demo but is still very tedious.
-It requires detailed HEPA vacuuming, spraying and scrubbing wood in a very tight place.
-This may also lead into more work like replacing the vapor barrier for a better one, installing a sump pump, insulating the inner walls and more.
+The Fix: Eliminating mold in a crawlspace doesn’t require any demo, but is, however, still very tedious.
+It requires detailed HEPA vacuuming, spraying, and scrubbing wood in a very tight place.
+This may also lead to more work like replacing the vapor barrier for a better one, installing a sump pump, or insulating the inner walls.

 Definition Of Mold Remediation